Chevron Renewable Energy Group to Close New Boston, Texas Biodiesel Plant

 The company is currently working with plant employees on relocation opportunities within the production network.

-“This closure comes today as a result of the poor economics over the last 18 months resulting in large part from the uncertainty surrounding the Biodiesel Tax Credit,” said Cynthia J. Warner, REG President and CEO.
+“This closure comes today as a result of the poor economics over the last 18 months resulting in large part from the uncertainty surrounding the Biodiesel Tax Credit,” said Cynthia J. Warner, President and CEO.
 “Despite significant bipartisan support, Congress’ inaction on this value-added incentive has led to unsustainable market conditions.”